 TOS can also develop from repetitive activity.
-If your job requires you to repeat a movement continuously — such as lifting things or typing — your body’s tissue can wear over time, causing compressed nerves and blood vessels.
+If your job or lifestyle requires you to repeat a movement continuously — such as lifting things or typing — your body’s tissue can wear over time, causing compressed nerves and blood vessels.
 Athletes like swimmers and baseball pitchers can also develop TOS from years of repeated movements.
 Even consistently poor posture can lead to TOS, as holding your head in a forward position and drooping your shoulders can cause compression in the thoracic outlet area.

 Pregnant women and people with joint issues are also more susceptible to TOS.